g3nexhuB/test-app-k8/README.md

 6. Image  save to https://hub.docker.com/repository/docker/g3nex/flask-app
 7. ProvisionDeploy login  to dockerhub and pull the image and run the image into the remote host

+Azure Pipeline yaml build with ansible roles  and templates the same stages from Jenkinsfile/jenkins pipelines